 Isn’t Bar Model Just Another Way of Teaching Part-Part-Whole?

-Many teachers (particularly in the lower primary years), will recognize elements of the Bar Model as being similar to the Part-Part-Whole method we’ve been teaching forever.
+Many teachers (particularly in the primary grades), will recognize elements of the Bar Model as being similar to the Part-Part-Whole method we’ve been teaching forever.

 The Bar Model could be looked at as an extension of this concept.
 It can be used by students right through elementary school (and beyond); not only to solve addition and subtraction problems but to tackle multiplication and division word-based problems as well.